v3aqb/fwlite/README.md

 FGFW-Lite
 ============

-A HTTP Proxy server help to get around the Great Firewall.
-FGFW-Lite dectets websites blocked by GFW automatically, and forward the request to a uncensored proxy server.
+A HTTP Proxy server help to get around internet censorship.
+FGFW-Lite dectets blocked websites automatically, and forward the request to a uncensored proxy server.

 Supported parent proxy server: